soubhikchatterjee/node-locale/README.md

-# nodejs-locale
+# Localization for NodeJS

-Loads a locale from a JSON file
+A simple yet powerful module that loads a locale from a JSON file.
+This is a perfect if you looking to make your nodejs project multilingual.

 ## Usage

 ```
 const T = require('nodejs-locale');

 var t = new T({
-    locale: 'en',
+    locale: 'en', // The locale directory to look into
-    module: 'users',
-    dir: './locales'
+    module: ['users'], // The locale file(s) to load
+    dir: './locales', // The path where all the locale folders for eg. 'en' are placed.
+    silentFail: true // Do not throw an exception if a module is not found
 });

+// With the above settings, this module will look for a locale file at: ./locales/en/users.json

 // Outputs a simple string
 console.log(t._('simple'));